 Don't ignore Proprietary systems

 On the face of it, "standard" systems give you the most flexibility.
 However, if you are only planning to add Smarts to one part of your home or a specific task, it may be better to use a "proprietary" system.
 Some proprietary systems excel at the task they were designed to do - so sometimes choosing the best system for the job is the better way to go.
 A dedicated alarm system with the possibility of a simple integration via IFTTT at a later date (for example giving armed, disarmed and alert status) may be a better choice rather than trying to add alarm system functionality to your existing heating control system.
 In this case it really is better to be a "master of one" and not a "jack of all trades"!

-As mentioned previously, all Smart Home systems will use similar components (also called devices).
+As mentioned previously, all Smart Home systems will use similar components (also called IoT or "Internet of Things" devices).
 These enable it to perform different actions, to sense environmental conditions and to react to motion, doors opening, windows closing and all manner of different events in your home.
 Each device type has a specific purpose within the system, together they will give you the flexibility to control your home, and keep you informed about what's going on.

 System Controller (Gateway / Hub / Bridge)

 As is name implies, the controller, sometimes called the hub, gateway or bridge, "controls" your Smart Home.
 It enables you to add and configure devices and to create and run "logic", sometimes referred to as flows, scenes or moods.
 These enable the system to do things automatically, such as turn on lights based on motion or raise the heating temperature just before your family arrives home so that your house is nice and warm when they open the front door.